 Take a look at our Supervision page to find a supervisor which researchers your area of interest

-We have a number of scholarships available for students looking to start their studies with us in Sept 2018 including
+We have a number of scholarships available for students looking to start their studies with us in Autumn 2023 including

 The School of East Asian Studies has a close knit research community.
 This means that thanks to a large number of academics in the department there is an excellent staff/student ratio, resulting in greater opportunities for support and focus from staff.
 Alongside this the department is often successful in securing funding for PhD scholarships; these are competitive and subject to availability.